DynamicSanitizer/DySan/README.md

 ## Datasets

 We use reference datasets to evaluation DySan.
 We pre-processed the raw data of these datasets and we stored them in the directory called data.

 ### MotionSense
-The MotionSense dataset and a description of the data are publicly available: https://github.com/mmalekzadeh/motion-sense
+The MotionSense dataset and a description of the data are publicly available: https://github.com/mmalekzadeh/motion-sense The training and testing set have been shaped thanks to the code available in the github of MotionSense.

 ### MobiAct